phongca22/kubernetes-virtual-box/README.md

 Change default to specific name.

 # Create a Cluster on Master machine
-1. Init kubeadm with Calico NCI
+1. Init kubeadm with Calico CNI
 ``` bash
 kubeadm init --pod-network-cidr=192.168.0.0/16
 ```